The State of Streaming 2020

 Not surprisingly, comedy ruled our streaming stats with 63.2% of viewers saying funny movies and TV shows, and another 17.6% indicating “sitcoms,” helped get them through 2020.
 Most respondents named their streaming favorites as Schitt’s Creek and Tiger King (which is a comedy . . . of sorts).

 Looking forward to 2021, the new season of The Bachelor was foremost on the minds of 21.2% of those surveyed, followed by HBO Max’s upcoming Gossip Girl reboot.
-Disney+’s buzz-magnet WandaVision scored only 11.8% at the time of our survey, but we’d bet that it’s way up now.
+When 2021 finally began, Disney+’s buzz-magnet WandaVision was the new clear favorite with viewers, followed by fellow Disney+ Marvel series The Falcon and the Winter Soldier.

 Binge-watching is still very much a thing, despite some streaming services’ trad-TV practice of dropping new episodes weekly instead of in batches (we’re looking at you, HBO Max and Disney+).
 Our survey says 74.6% of viewers want to watch their shows on their schedule.